xxmmxx/CSMarkDesktop/PrivacyPolicy.md

 Data may be transferred from our services to other apps, databases or servers using SSL as well as HTTP Secure to ensure that information collected is transmitted securely.

-We may store a local copy of non personally identifiable information on your storage device's medium and our services may encrypt the file and provide you with the encryption key so that you may unencrypt the file at your choosing or allow others to do so for you.
+Our products or services may generate a local copy of non personally identifiable information on your storage device's medium and our services may encrypt the file and provide you with the encryption key so that you may unencrypt the file at your choosing or allow others to do so for you.

 ## Sharing your information with 3rd parties.
 We do not sell, rent, or trade user information to others.
-We may share aggregated non-personally identifiable information with others such as but not limited to business partners, affiliates, advertisers, and our users.
+We may share aggregated non-personally identifiable information with others such as but not limited to business partners, affiliates, and our users.

-## Advertising
-Advertisements appearing in our services may be delivered to users by Advertising Partners who may set Cookies.
-These cookies allow advertisement services and advertisement servers to recognize your device every time they send you an online advertisement in order to gather non personally identifiable information about you or others who use your device.
-This information allows advertisement networks to provide targeted advertisements that the believe will be relevant to you.
-Some advertising networks may allow you to opt-out of targeted advertising.
-This policy does not cover the use of cookies by any advertisers.

 ## Rollbar
 For our error reporting, we may use Rollbar's reporting services to allow us to view errors as they occur in real time.
 Rollbar uses this information to provide their services, fulfill requests, and to offer products and services.
 Rollbar does not collect personally identifiable information when it performs error reporting.
 You may view the Rollbar Privacy Policy [here](https://rollbar.com/privacy/).